attack68/rateslib/docs/source/u_splines.rst

    plt.show()

 In this case, omitting the continuity conditions at the interior breakpoint, 2, creates quite a problem.
-For the purpose of using this module within the :class:`Curve` class we always use full continuity at the interior breakpoints.
 If we remove two dimensions of the spline (to yield dimension 6) by imposing further continuity of derivative and second derivative at :math:`\xi=2` (and 2 data sites to match the new spline dimension and yield a square linear system),